4 Ways Recovery Helps Me Be A Better Husband And Partner

 3. How to show up (even when I don’t really want to).

-My experience over the past nine years in recovery has helped me become more of a realist about relationships.
+My experience over my years in recovery has helped me become more of a realist about relationships.
 Through working with people in recovery, I’ve learned that being a partner means showing up for the relationship even when it isn’t all roses and romance.
-Instead of running when the going gets tough, I’ve been taught that these are the moments where, as a partner, it’s time to lean in.
+Instead of running when the going gets tough, I’ve come to see that these are the moments where I need to lean in as a partner.
 This was a difficult practice to develop.

 When I do show up, even when I don’t want to, something incredible happens.
 Not only does trust increase in my relationship, but my level of intimacy with my partner grows by leaps and bounds.
 Developing intimacy in this way allows us to grow closer.
 And that makes the times when things are good so much better.